|

 to Ship Your Ceramic Plates

 on its' corner.
-They are not delicate, like fine tea china, but FedEx
+They are not delicate, like fine tea china, but, on the

-and UPS drivers are notorious for being rough with packages.
+other hand, FedEx and UPS are notorious for being rough with packages.

 So, every